Yash-Vekaria/yash-vekaria.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2nd Year Ph.D. student in [Computer Science Department](https://cs.ucdavis.edu/) at [**University of California, Davis**](https://www.ucdavis.edu/).
-My advisor is Professor [**Zubair Shafiq**](https://web.cs.ucdavis.edu/~zubair/).
+I am a 2nd Year Ph.D. student in Computer Science Department at **University of California, Davis**.
+I am fortunate to be advised by Professor [**Zubair Shafiq**](https://web.cs.ucdavis.edu/~zubair/).
 I am working as a Research Assistant in his lab - Breakerspace.
 I am also part of the [ProperData](https://properdata.eng.uci.edu) Research Group.

-I completed my Bachelors of Technology in Computer Science from the [LNM Institute of Information Technology](https://www.lnmiit.ac.in/), India in 2020.
+I completed my Bachelors of Technology in Computer Science from The LNM Institute of Information Technology, India in 2020.
 My undergraduate advisor was Professor [Sakthi Balan](http://sakthibalan.in/).
 I was also briefly co-advised by Dr. [Nicolas Kourtellis](https://www.concordia-h2020.eu/nicolas-kourtellis/) and Professor [Nishanth Sastry](https://www.surrey.ac.uk/people/nishanth-sastry).

 Broadly, my research interests include Security, Privacy and Machine Learning.
 My focus is towards making our web more secure and private with the use of ML-based techniques.
 I carry out web-based large-scale Internet measurements to study and improve the dynamics of web.
 Specifically, my current research is focused at exploring and understanding the online advertisment ecosystem to mitigate ad-fraud.